BleuBleu/FamiStudio/Docs/docs/config.md

 ![](images/ConfigUI.png#center)

 * **Scaling**: By default, FamiStudio will use the scaling of your primary monitor on Windows (100%, 150% and 200% are support) and on macOS it will choose between 100% or 200% depending on if you have a retina display or not.
-This behavior can be overriden by a scaling of your choosing.
+This behavior can be overridden by a scaling of your choosing.
 This requires restarting the app:

 * **Time Format**: Allow changing the format of the timer in the main toolbar of the application.